DoyenRe/Just_Price/README.md

 [![forthebadge](https://forthebadge.com/images/badges/made-with-python.svg)](https://forthebadge.com)
 [![forthebadge](https://forthebadge.com/images/badges/oooo-kill-em.svg)](https://forthebadge.com)

-The Price is Right is a televisio game show.
-In the show, contestants compete to win cash & prizes by guessing the perice of merchandise.
+The **Price is Right** is a television game show.
+In the show, contestants compete to win cash & prizes by guessing the price of merchandise.
 This simple python game wants to copy the mecanics of the TV show.
 Indeed, in order to win, you'll have to guess a price randomly deciced by the script !
 Good luck !